-This certificate is not transferable and remains the property of Ernts 8 Young CertifyPoint 8 V, located at Antonio Vivadistrast 150, 1083 HP, Amsterdam, the Netherlands.
+This certificate is not transferable and remains the property of Ernts & Young CertifyPoint B.V., located at Antonio Vivaldistrast 150, 1083 HP.
+Amsterdam, the Netherlands.
 Any dispute relating to this certificate shall be subject to Dutch law in the exclusive jurisdiction of the court in Rotterdam.
-The content must not be altered and any promotion by employing this certificate or certification body quality mark must achieve to the scope and nature of certification on the conditions of contract.
+The content must not be altered and any promotion by employing this certificate or certification body quality mark must adhere to the scope and nature of certification and to the conditions of contract.
 Given the nature and inherent limitations of sample-based certification assessments, this certificate is not meant to express any form of